Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Algorithms

-Noriega-Campero et al.~\cite{noriega2019active} proposed an active learning framework for training Decision Trees.
-During the training, a decision maker is able to collect more information about individuals to achieve fairness in predictions.
+\citet{noriega2019active} proposed an active learning framework for training Decision Trees.
+During training, a decision maker is able to collect more information about individuals to achieve fairness in predictions.
 In this context, not all information about individuals is available.
 There is an information budget that determines how many enquiries can be performed.
-Similarly, Anahideh et al.~\cite{anahideh2022fair} used an active learning framework to balance accuracy and fairness by selecting instances to be labelled.
+Similarly, \citet{anahideh2022fair} used an active learning framework to balance accuracy and fairness by selecting instances to be labelled.

-Madras et al.~\cite{madras2018predict} proposed a rejection learning approach for joint decision-making with classification models and external decision makers.
+\citet{madras2018predict} proposed a rejection learning approach for joint decision-making with classification models and external decision makers.
 In particular, the classification model learns when to defer from making prediction (i.e., when it is more useful to have predictions from external decision makers).
-If the coverage of classification can be reduced (i.e., the classification model abstains from making some of the predictions), selective classification approaches can be used~\cite{lee2021fair}.
+If the coverage of classification can be reduced (i.e., the classification model abstains from making some of the predictions), selective classification approaches can be used~\citep{lee2021fair}.

-Martinez et al.~\cite{martinez2020minimax} proposed the algorithm Approximate Projection onto Star Sets (APStar) to train Deep Neural Networks to minimize the maximum risk among all population groups.
-This procedure ensures that the final classifier is part of the Pareto Front~\cite{emmerich2018tutorial}.
-Hu et al.~\cite{hu2020fairnn} incorporated representation learning into the training procedure of Neural Networks to learn them jointly the classifier.
+\citet{martinez2020minimax} proposed the algorithm Approximate Projection onto Star Sets (APStar) to train Deep Neural Networks to minimize the maximum risk among all population groups.
+This procedure ensures that the final classifier is part of the Pareto Front~\citep{emmerich2018tutorial}. \citet{hu2020fairnn} incorporated representation learning into the training procedure of Neural Networks to learn them jointly the classifier.

-H{\'e}bert-Johnson et al.~\cite{hebert2018multicalibration} proposed \textit{Multicalibration}, a learning procedure similar to boosting.
+\citet{hebert2018multicalibration} proposed \textit{Multicalibration}, a learning procedure similar to boosting.
 A classifier is trained iteratively.
 At each iteration, the predictions of the most biased subgroup are corrected until the classifier is adequately calibrated.

-Hashimoto et al.~\cite{hashimoto2018fairness} found fairness issues with the use of empirical risk minimization and proposed the use of distributionally robust optimization (DRO) when training classifiers such as Logistic Regression.
+\citet{hashimoto2018fairness} found fairness issues with the use of empirical risk minimization and proposed the use of distributionally robust optimization (DRO) when training classifiers such as Logistic Regression.
 During training, DRO optimizes the worst-case risk over all groups present.